 Other groups of plaintiffs include investors who traded Eurodollar futures tied to Libor through public exchanges; individuals who owned debt securities and were paid interest based on Libor; and financial institutions, notably Charles Schwab Bank N.A., which bought financial instruments from banks involved in setting Libor.

-Carmody, who is a co-lead counsel for Baltimore and related plaintiffs, said he’s expecting more firms to file “tag-along suits,” although he warned that the window to join is closing as the cases move forward.
-Buxbaum said interest seems to be growing among municipalities that, like Baltimore, bought financial instruments tied to Libor.
-“That would be a very significant potential group of plaintiffs,” she said.
+Carmody, who is a co-lead counsel for Baltimore and related plaintiffs, says he’s expecting more firms to file “tag-along suits,” although he warns that the window to join is closing as the cases move forward.
+Buxbaum says interest seems to be growing among municipalities that, like Baltimore, bought financial instruments tied to Libor.
+“That would be a very significant potential group of plaintiffs,” she says.

-The Barclays revelation opened the door to new securities fraud claims by investors in the Libor-setting banks, said Avi Josefson, a partner at Bernstein Litowitz Berger & Grossmann.
-If Barclays got the best deal by agreeing to come forward first, he said, settlements for other banks could be even larger.
-“That’s another wave of litigation,” he said.
+The Barclays revelation opened the door to new securities fraud claims by investors in the Libor-setting banks, says Avi Josefson, a partner in Bernstein Litowitz Berger & Grossmann.
+If Barclays got the best deal by agreeing to come forward first, he says, settlements for other banks could be even larger.
+“That’s another wave of litigation,” he says.
 His firm has been fielding inquiries from clients trying to understand the effect of Libor but is not involved in any current litigation.

 New cases filed since the Barclays revelation have run the gamut.